Mobility & Innovation Summit Session Descriptions

 2:40 PM- 3:10 PM | INNOVATION LABS

-Is the Pandemic the Catalyst That Pushes Mobility Innovation to be Fully Adopted by the Masses, Crossing the Technology Adoption Gap?
+Is the Pandemic the Catalyst that Pushes Mobility Technology Across the Adoption Gap?

 Speaker: Sonny Samra, Sales Director, PayByPhone